 Pickup from hotel at least 2.5 hours prior to scheduled departure, to Cusco airport.
 Checkin for departure flight to Lima, where you make international connections.

 The 2-day extension to Lake Titicaca can be combined with this trip.
-You can fly directly to Lima from Lake Titicaca to Lima after the trip.
+You can fly directly from Lake Titicaca to Lima after the trip.

 Frequently Asked Questions